edwins/ansible-maker/README.md

 This is an unofficially supported ansible to install and confirm Maker with a set of dependencies.

-CURRENTLY, THIS ANSIBLE HAS ONLY BEEN TESTED WITH 14.04
+CURRENTLY, THIS ANSIBLE HAS ONLY BEEN TESTED WITH Ubuntu

 Before you use this ansible, you'll need to setup the following: